BonifasiusAnggara/geekseat-test/README.md

 * So I decided to make if AgeOfDeath or YearOfDeath or YearOfDeath - AgeOfDeath is a negative value
 * the PersonDto.getWitchYear will return -1

+## Test Consul

+* For The Function tests please check the GeekseatTestApplicationTests
+* For the REST Controller Test please Heck the RestApiTest